 I’m much more likely to snack on veggies, add them to sandwiches, and omelets or make a Buddha bowl for lunch if the veggies are already roasted and ready to go!

 My favorite way to cook a huge batch of veggies is to roast them because it’s so easy and I can roast just about any veggie with my versatile formula.
 While cooking Sunday dinner I always leave the oven on and throw in a tray or two of cauliflower or Brussels to roast while the oven is hot.
 They cook up while we eat dinner and it adds no extra time to my dinner prep.
 This saves me time and money because at the end of the week I don’t end up with a fridge full of limp veggies that I never got around to cooking.

-5. Every month, I create a goal of trying one totally new-to-me cooking technique or recipe.
+5. Every month or so, I create a goal of trying one totally new-to-me cooking technique or recipe.

-I don’t ferment my own sauerkraut or make homemade yeast bread every day, but once a month it’s a good reminder of how fun cooking can be!
-I gather inspiration from those cookbooks I mentioned earlier and tackle one big food project.
+I don’t ferment my own sauerkraut, sprout lentils or make homemade yeast bread every day, but when I do it’s a great reminder of how fun cooking can be!
+I love gathering inspiration from the cookbooks I mentioned earlier and tackle one big food project.

 It’s a great way to slow down and pay attention to my food and how it’s made, rather than running on autopilot all the time.
 Even when my experiments don’t turn out perfectly (it happens!) it’s a creative outlet and great practice in patience and mindfulness.
 Next on my list is to make Homemade Coconut Yogurt!